donnieassaf/kraken_terraform/scripts/k8s_cleaner/README.md

 kubectl delete pod successful-pod failed-pod oom-pod
 ```

-## Contributing

-Feel free to submit issues, fork the repository, and send pull requests.
-Contributions are welcome!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.